Overview

 Source: IEA analysis based on official country and third-party publications.

 In the APS, all country targets for access to electricity and clean cooking (see table above) are achieved on time and in full.
-By 2030 this leads to a 60% and 68% reduction in the share of the population without access to electricity and clean cooking, respectively.
-However, this would still mean that there are 290 million people without access to electricity and 780 million without access to clean cooking.
+By 2030 this leads to a 65% reduction in the share of the population without access to electricity and clean cooking.
+However, this would still mean that there are 280 million people without access to electricity and more than 740 million without access to clean cooking.

 Open